Living History Internships

 National Park Service Photo

-A living history internship includes conducting historic research, planning and delivering public history talks and tours while in costume.
+A Living History Internship includes conducting historic research, and planning and delivering public history talks and tours while in costume.
 Interns provide information, orientation and interpretation to thousands of park visitors.
 The internship involves in-depth study of 19th century American history focused on the nationally significant resources of the Harpers Ferry area, including John Brown, Civil War, African American history, industrial history, transportation history, landscape history.
-Summer, 10 to 12 weeks, flexible start and end dates.
-This internship is approximately 10-12 weeks in length.
-Park housing may be available.